mapanet/NSE/docs/02_Import_INEGI_MG_2025_AGEB.md

 https://datos.cdmx.gob.mx/dataset/ageb-urbanas-areas-geoestadisticas-basicas-urbanas

 We will not use it here.
-Later we will compare it with Marco Geoestadístico 2025 to verify whether it the same or somehow have more details).
+Later we will compare it with Marco Geoestadístico 2025 to verify whether it is the same or if somehow have more detail).

 ## 2.2 Contents of the file 00a.shp